HexRaysSA/IDAPython/examples/index.md

 #### apply_callee_tinfo
 <details>
-  <summary>Programatically apply locally created function type info to all the addresses refering to that function.</summary>
+  <summary>Programatically apply locally created function type info to all the addresses referring to that function.</summary>

 <blockquote>